 The above Charities were merged in accordance with the Schemes of the 7th June 1971 and 27th August 1975 however, the objects of these charities have changed little over to ensuing years since they came into being.

-2. Albert Institution and Marlborough Street Estates Fund
+2. Albert Institute and Marlborough Street Estate

 The Scheme of the Commissioners dated 12th July 1901 provided for the letting of the building for educational, philanthropic or other public purposes but no such lettings were to interfere with the enjoyment of the Institute by poor persons.